wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

   description: Software Engineer.
 Turning coffee into software since 2008.
 ---

 String literals immutability is one of the new features you can find in [Ruby 2.3][1].
 But, what does this imply?

-* Equality comparison affected
+* Same value literals points to the same object
 * Better performance
 * Thread safety

 Currently string immutability is included as opt-in, being the first step of a multi stage rollout and if it works well it will be [enabled by default on Ruby 3.0][2].
 So it still can end up being just an experiment.
 Time will tell.

 You can follow frozen string literals feature status in Ruby issue tracker [Feature #11473: Immutable String literal in Ruby 3][5]